vlang/v/CONTRIBUTING.md

 The compiler itself is located in `compiler/`

-It has only 8 files (soon to be 7):
+It has only 8 files (soon to be 7) and a directory:

 1. `main.v` The entry point.
 - V figures out the build mode.